OGreenwood672/pr_kalman/README.md

 - Run `pdoc PhidgetUtils sensor_fusion analyse_journey.py analyse_multi_journey.py globals.py utils.py`
 - If that fails, use the docstrings inside the files - they are the same thing

+## Future Improvement

+My final day of work I have found barometer can be affected by acceleration, leading to lag. >:[ This may lead to error when accelerating larger amount, however eventual consistency is better.